 Ruddy has also been an Everglades Earth First!
 (EEF!) organizer since 2007.
 Through EEF!
 She provides direct action trainings.
 Since 2010 through EEF! and the Palm Beach County Environmental Coalition she has worked to stop a 682 acre forest from turning into a biotech city in South Florida.
 She has also worked with native and non-native peoples to fight a proposal from FPL to build one of the largest fossil fuel power plants in the country next to the Big Cypress Seminole Reservation.Ruddy Turnstone

-Kip Doyle is the media coordinator for Global Justice Ecology Project, the Campaign to STOP GE Trees and Langelle Photography.
+Kip Doyle operates social media/web content for Global Justice Ecology Project and the Campaign to STOP GE Trees.
 Previously, Doyle was content publisher with Synacor, managing editor at the Salamanca Press and a reporter with the Olean Times Herald.

 Lindsey Gillies is a midwife, activist, community organizer and writer.
 Lindsey is a Vermont Licensed Midwife (LM) and Certified Professional Midwife (CPM) and is passionate about the intersection of reproductive and environmental justice.
 Her background includes a comprehensive academic and clinical training at Maternidad La Luz, a high-volume freestanding birth center on the border in El Paso, Texas.
 Additionally, she successfully completed an intensive academic midwifery program in Boise, Idaho.
 She has served communities in both Vermont and Texas as a birth doula, abortion doula, and childbirth educator.